 iPhone 14 cameras

 The cameras have the potential to be one of the most significant year-over-year upgrades for the iPhone 14.
 Once again, citing a Ming-Chi Kuo investor note, he believes the iPhone 14 Pro will adopt a 48MP primary wide-angle camera.
-While Apple has done a better job of improving the quality of its 12MP sensors, like Google, it hasn’t moved beyond the outdated resolution.
+While Apple has done a better job of improving the quality of its 12MP sensors, like Google before the Pixel 6 and Pixel 6 Pro, it hasn’t moved beyond the outdated resolution.

 That’s far from the only update though; the Pro models could also introduce a periscope zoom lens akin to what we see in Android flagships like the Galaxy S21 Ultra.
 This one is admittedly a bit more tenuous.
 Kuo cited it as likely in the past and the most recent positive sign for it was a patent granted to Apple for a “folded camera” for small devices spotted by PatentlyApple.
 While this feels inevitable, it’s possible that the folding camera won’t be ready for the iPhone 14.